-Sir Martin Sorrell is Executive Chairman of S4 Capital, which is building a new age, new era, digital advertising and marketing services platform for global, multi-national, regional, local and millennially-driven clients.
-Prior to founding S4 Capital, Sir Martin had been CEO of WPP for 33 years, building it into the world’s largest advertising and marketing services company.
+Sir Martin Sorrell is Executive Chairman of S4 Capital, which is building a new age, new era, digital advertising and marketing services platform.
+Previously, Sir Martin had been CEO of WPP for 33 years, building it into the world’s largest advertising and marketing services company.

 What will the shape of the economy be once the coronavirus crisis subsides?
 Will it look like a V, resembling a sharp drop and a similarly rapid rebound?
 Or a W with several ups and downs?
 Or perhaps an L, indicating a sudden fall, followed by future business on a much lower level?

 Sir Martin Sorrell said he was generally optimistic.
 “A V-shaped recovery will not come in every vertical”, he told the DLD Sync audience in a conversation with Yossi Vardi.
 “There will be Ls, the will be Ws, and reinfection is an ever-present danger.”

 But overall “there is a lot of ingenuity and brain power” applied to recovering from the crisis.
 “Don’t underestimate the ingenuity, the money, the intelligence of the entrepreneur”, he advised, predicting that “the rise of bio-science will escalate” in the wake of the pandemic.